-Judy Collins’ Skaneateles performance in 2011 SOLD OUT!
+Judy Collins’ Skaneateles performance at SKARTS 2011 Gala SOLD OUT!

-The pure soprano voice of Judy Collins echoed off the lake again, when she returned to Skaneateles to perform at a concert, presented by the Skaneateles Area Arts Council, at Stella Maris Retreat Center, Saturday, on July 30, 2011.
-The 7th annual gala supported the Arts Council’s cultural events, free concerts in Clift Park, and community grants program.
+The pure soprano voice of Judy Collins echoed off the lake again, when she returned to Skaneateles to perform at the Gala Concert fundraiser, presented by the Skaneateles Area Arts Council, at Stella Maris Retreat Center, in July of 2011.
+The 7th annual gala supported SKART’s cultural events, free concerts in Clift Park, and community grants program.

 The iconic and beloved singer/songwriter and author met the public earlier in the day for a free “Conversations with Judy” at the Skaneateles Library.
 The conversation was led by Laura Austin, actress, singer, and co-founder of Redhouse Arts Center.